Head Start Disaster Recovery

 Fiscal Year 2017 The Office of Head Start did not fund any similar projects during the past fiscal year.

-Fiscal Year 2020 Funds will be used to assist grantees in restoring Head Start and Early Head Start services following Hurricanes Harvey, Irma, and Maria; and Hurricanes Florence and Michael, Typhoon Mangkhut, Super Typhoon Yutu, wildfires and earthquakes occurring in calendar year 2018, and tornadoes and floods occurring in calendar year 2019.
-This includes replacing damaged or destroyed property and facilities.
+Fiscal Year 2021 Awards were issued to assist recipients in restoring Head Start and Early Head Start services following Hurricanes Harvey, Irma, and Maria; and Hurricanes Florence and Michael, Typhoon Mangkhut, Super Typhoon Yutu, wildfires and earthquakes occurring in calendar year 2018, and tornadoes and floods occurring in calendar year 2019.
+This included replacing damaged or destroyed property and facilities.

 Related Federal Grants